 Bangkok skyline from Wat Arun © yngvar

-As a city, Bangkok has a lot to offer.
-The city’s numerous beautiful temples and palaces, most of which can be found in and around Rattanakosin, offer a look into Thailand’s unique culture and history.
+The city’s numerous beautiful temples and palaces, most of which can be found in and around the Royal District of Rattanakosin, offer a look into Thailand’s unique culture and history.

 Great shopping, including several of Asia’s biggest malls and outdoor markets, make Bangkok just as much of a shopper’s paradise as a cultural destination.
 Fantastic Thai and international dining, as well as some of Asia’s best nightlife, add to Bangkok’s appeal.

-Feel like getting to know the historical side of Bangkok?
-Wear conservative clothing – a shirt with sleeves and a long skirt or trousers, with footwear that covers your toes — as most of the city’s temples have a strict dress code.
+Explore the Bangkok’s origins on the banks of the Chao Phraya river which features three of Thailand’s most sacred temples.
+Wear conservative clothing – a shirt with sleeves and a long skirt or trousers, with footwear that covers your toes – as most of the city’s temples have a strict dress code.

 Originally constructed in the late 18th century and expanded in the several hundred years since then, the Grand Palace – and the complex of temples it contains — is one of Bangkok’s most popular tourist attractions.

-Wat Pho, a spectacular temple that contains a 160 ft reclining Buddha statue, is a short distance from the Grand Palace.
-The temple complex contains one of Thailand’s most famous massage schools, making it a great place to stop for a foot massage.
+A spectacular temple that contains a 160 ft reclining Buddha statue, Wat Pho , is a short distance from the Grand Palace.
+The temple complex contains one of Thailand’s most famous massage schools, making it a great place to stop for a foot massage. -

 Wat Arun

-Wat Arun, a stunning Buddhist temple known as the Temple of Dawn, is located just across the river from Wat Pho — catch the cross-river ferry from Tha Tien Pier and you’ll be right in front of it.
+A stunning Buddhist temple known as the Temple of the Dawn, Wat Arun is located just across the river from Wat Pho – catch the cross-river ferry from Tha Tien Pier and you’ll be right in front of it.
 Entry to the temple is 50 baht.
+Cross back over the river to enjoy breathtaking sunset views of Wat Arun from one of the restaurants listed below

 A cheaper option than the above two, Thip Samai Pad Thai is one of Bangkok’s most famous Pad Thai restaurants.
 Open since the early 1940s, Thip Samai serves excellent Pad Thai that’s cooked the old-fashioned way over a charcoal fire.